crh3675/nodeii/README.md

 Interface
 ---------------
 Interface is all of the view logic to send to the client.
-In a traditional MVC structure, this would be __controllers__  and __views__. _NodeII_ turns _interface_ into an encapsulated environments that contains:
+In a traditional MVC structure, this would be __controllers__  and __views__. _Nodeii_ turns _interface_ into an encapsulated environments that contains:

 - Routing
 - Assets